Josh McDaniels Won't Accept Colts HC Job; Decides to Stay with Patriots

 Josh McDaniels Won't Accept Colts HC Job; Decides to Stay with PatriotsFebruary 6, 2018

 Josh McDaniels' tenure as Indianapolis Colts head coach is over after less than nine hours.
-McDaniels had a change of heart on Tuesday and will remain with the New England Patriots.
+McDaniels had a change of heart Tuesday and will remain with the New England Patriots.

 "After agreeing to contract terms to become the Indianapolis Colts' new head coach, New England Patriots assistant coach Josh McDaniels this evening informed us that he would not be joining our team," the Colts said in a statement.
 "Although we are surprised and disappointed, we will resume our head coaching search immediately and find the right fit to lead our team and organization on and off the field."